samsontands/AllianceGPT/README.md

 ## Features
 - User registration and authentication
 - Chat interface for asking questions
-- Chat history storage
-- Admin view for monitoring all chats

 - Integration with Groq API for AI-powered responses

 ## Installation